 There are quite a lot of ‘lesser-known-facts’ about the Indian car industry.
-Here are 20 such facts:
+Here are 20 such facts.

 Maruti price cut

-In December of 1998, Tata Motors was all set to launch their new small car, the Indica.
+In December 1998, Tata Motors was all set to launch their new small car, the Indica.
 Tata had kept the project very close to them and other’s didn’t really have much information about the car or its pricing.
 So much was the anticipation that it made Maruti cut prices of both the 800 and the Zen just a few hours before the Indica was launched.

 The Ford Mustang is an iconic car.
 Finally, it is available in India.
-But did you know that Dr. Pawan Goenka, who is the Executive Director at Mahindra & Mahindra had a 1968 Mustang V8 as his first car?.
+But did you know that Dr. Pawan Goenka, who is the Executive Director at Mahindra & Mahindra, had a 1968 Mustang V8 as his first car?.
 The Mustang has also been featured in various Bollywood flicks and Saif Ali Khan owns a few of them as well.

 The Maruti 800 does have a lot of cool facts about it.
 One of the coolest though was the fact that the 800 MPFi, when launched was the only car whose needle could exceed the maximum marking on the speedometer.
-The speedo was marked till 140 kmph where as reports suggest the car could do 144 kmph.
+The speedo was marked till 140 kmph, whereas reports suggest the car could do 144 kmph.
 A test for the same was conducted at ARAI.

 The Swift is an extremely popular car now.
-However when it was launched initially, it didn’t sell in huge numbers.
+However, when it was launched initially, it didn’t sell in huge numbers.
 Also, when the Swift Zxi was launched in 2005, it had a larger 185 section tyre with an alloy.
-The spare wheel on the other hand was just a 165 section one with steel wheels.
+The spare wheel, on the other hand, was just a 165 section one with steel wheels.
 On noticing this, a lot of people complained and took it up with the ministry of heavy industries.

 Tata’s large sedan, the Magna

-You maybe wondering why such a name.
+You may be wondering why such a name.
 Tata every year publishes an annual report.
 In the year 2010-2011, they were so smitten by the Mahindra Maxximo that instead of putting a picture of the Ace on their report, they happened to publish the picture of the Maxximo on every page.
-Some one certainly got fired after this blunder.
+Someone certainly got fired after this blunder.

 The Honda Accord was India’s first true large luxury sedan.
 It also built quite a name and reputation for itself in the segment and went on to become very popular.
-However, the vehicle would have come into India a lot earlier.
+However, the vehicle would have come to India a lot earlier.
 In the 1980’s, Honda was planning to bring in the Accord in collaboration with Tata Motors.
 However, at that time, the government disapproved and the Accord plan was scrapped.

 Image source: Link